tanyajainC137/100-Days-of-ML/README.md

 Will delve into more depth of each domain further

 ## Day 1, 25th Aug 2020
+### Gaussian Processes in Machine Learning:
+1. YT lectures on GP : https://www.youtube.com/watch?v=4vGiHC35j9s
+2. google/neural-tangents framework combines neural networks with GPs and come up with predictions that have an uncertanity factor attached with them.
-1. Forked the GH repo of neural-tangents and practicing on provided colab notebooks.
+3. Forked the GH repo of neural-tangents and practicing on provided colab notebooks.
   Main aspects: specialised random number generator; kernel_fn used to store the covariance matrices of data; plt.fill_between(mean_fn, 2*cov, -2*cov, alpha = 0.2, color='red')     this plot shows the uncertainities associated with the mean value predictions for test_data; two methods of creating kernel_fn: 'nngp' (bayesian infinite-width) , 'ntk' (gradient descent).